 Meditation goes beyond my story of a mechanism to cope with and overcome overwhelm, grief, loss, anxiety and depression; it can be used to improve many areas of your life, your relationships, your work, your creativity and the health of your entire body.

-The benefits of meditation regularly include:
+The benefits of regular meditation include:

 Historically thought of as a practice for monks high amongst the Himalayas or a practice that would perhaps be ridiculed if made public, meditation is now popping up everywhere.
-Even Axel Rod of Sky Atlantic ‘Billions’ fame has his own state of the art ‘zen’ room to get away from the rush, adrenalin and excitement of the stocks and shares market.
-But you don’t have to have a meditation room or cushion, billions of dollars or belong to a temple to meditate.
+Even Axel Rod of Sky Atlantic ‘Billions’ fame has his own state-of-the-art ‘zen’ room to get away from the rush, adrenalin, and excitement of the stocks and shares market.
+But you don’t have to have a meditation room or cushion, billions of dollars, or belong to a temple to meditate.

-So here are my top 5 tips to finding your own way to meditate and reap the numerous benefits of meditation, without feeling a sense of ridicule.
-And remember, meditation is like going to the gym, you are working out your biggest muscle—the brain—and if it hasn’t been used in this way before, start small and build up, be consistent and the results and rewards will be huge!
+So here are my top 5 tips to finding your own way to meditate and reap the numerous benefits of meditation without feeling a sense of ridicule.
+And remember, meditation is like going to the gym; you are working out your biggest muscle—the brain—and if it hasn’t been used in this way before, start small and build up, be consistent, and the results and rewards will be huge!

-As you are about to press your own switch off button, do the same for all the technical devices you have in your presence.
+As you are about to press your own switch-off button, do the same for all the technical devices you have in your presence.
 This is a time for no distractions.
-If turning your phone off causes too much stress, then move in to a different room or go outside and leave the digital world behind.
+If turning your phone off causes too much stress, then move into a different room or go outside and leave the digital world behind.
 You may find you can meditate in a noisy room, but most need to find an environment of calm with no disruptions.

 Determine a length of meditation time that is suitable for you and then plan it into your weekly schedule and commit to it.
 Try starting with 2 minutes, once a day or every other day.
-If you were to run a marathon you wouldn’t start by running 26.3 miles straight off – you might start with one.
+If you were to run a marathon, you wouldn’t start by running 26.3 miles straight off – you might start with one.